connexcs/docs/getting-started.md

 1. Click the Add Carrier button.
 2. Enter the details of the carrier.
-3. Click the Save button when all the details are entered, properly.
+3. Click the Save button when all the details are entered properly.

 Following figure shows the dialog box for adding the Carrier: